kata198/AdvancedHTMLParser/README.md

 	getElementById         - Returns a single AdvancedTag (or None) if found an element matching the provided ID

-	getElementsByClassName - Returns a list of all elements containing a class name
+	getElementsByClassName - Returns a list of all elements containing one or more space-separated class names

 	getElementsByAttr       - Returns a list of all elements matching a paticular attribute/value pair.